✴︎Where Curiosity Connects✴︎

 The underlying tone of Beings Club is summed up for me as, “curiosity connects,” something John would leave us with as we entered into conversations with the other members.
 A simple idea, but a strong message, fostering conversations that were intentionally curious in a refreshing way.
 A detour from the typical empty, rat-race exchanges we’ve all become so accustomed to.

-I developed a new relationship with meditation [a take-away that i’m very proud of] made connections with interesting and unassuming people, had conversations I didn’t know I wanted to have.
+I developed a new relationship with meditation [a take-away that i’m very proud of] made connections with interesting and unassuming people, and had conversations I didn’t know I wanted to have.
 I truly had fun opening up to myself and others in a naturally vulnerable and meaningful way.

-Favourite Quote: “Luck needs surface area.”
+Favourite Quote: “Luck needs surface area.” - Unknown

 Manansh (@manansh)